zivmax/cs132-elevator/doc/specification/specification.md

 ## System Class Structure

-The system consists of four major classes: `Dispatcher`, elevator, and `engine`, they run in the environment `World`.
+The system consists of four major classes: `Dispatcher`, `Elevator`, and `Engine`, they run in the environment `World`.
 In the system's lifecycle, each block will update and evaluate the current status information.
 The detailed design will be shown through the UML class diagram below:

 <div align=center>
 <img src="./imgs/class_plot/class.png" width="500"/>